 Shumay's current research involves the longitudinal study of emotional distress in cancer survivors and the designing and testing of cognitive, behavioral and mindfulness interventions to target the psychological and physical symptoms of cancer and cancer treatment.
 Shumay is a Health Sciences Clinical assistant professor in the UCSF Department of Psychiatry and associate director of Psycho-Oncology at the Helen Diller Family Comprehensive Cancer.
 Shumay received her M.A. from Stanford University and Ph.D. in clinical psychology from the University of Hawaii at Manoa.
 She completed a pre-doctoral internship with an emphasis in medical health psychology at the University of Florida and a visiting traineeship at Manchester College, Oxford University, UK.
 She also completed a post-doctoral fellowship in palliative care and hospice at the VA Palo Alto Healthcare System.

-University of Hawaii School of Psychology 2005
+University of Florida, Clinical Psychology 2005

-VA Palo Alto Healthcare System, Psychology 2006
+VA Palo Alto Healthcare System, Clinical Psychology 2006